MJingv/gogogo/dictation.md

 in 1863,president lincoln declared freedom of all slaves.
 D becomes the 1st african-american citizen to hold a high US gov rank.

+only then will you be able to see the sun of enlightment the young man was greatful for this wisdom  and left feeling inspired he realized that the enlightment was not sth to be achieved but rather the state of mind that could be accessed by let go of the distraction and  being  fool present in the moment. from that day on,the young man practice mindfulness and meditation.

+and he gradually began to experience moment of enlightment. he realized that the journey to enlightment was not the destination but the way of life. and the key to unlocking it was to fully present of moment. let go of the distractions you see in life your life you can not achieve the enlightment. it is state of mind that can't be accessed so let you go the clouds or your disch and be the present in the moment.